 Definition 14.22 (Church-Turing thesis).
-The Church-Turin Thesis states that anything computable via an effective procedure is Turing computable.
+The Church-Turing Thesis states that anything computable via an effective procedure is Turing computable.

 The Church-Turing thesis is appealed to in two ways.
-The

-first kind of use of the Church-Turing thesis is an excuse for laziness.
+The first kind of use of the Church-Turing thesis is an excuse for laziness.
 Suppose we have a description of an effective procedure to compute something, say, in "pseudo-code."
 Then we can invoke the Church-Turing thesis to justify the claim that the same function is computed by some Turing machine, even if we have not in fact constructed it.

-The other use of the Church-Turing thesis is more philo-
+The other use of the Church-Turing thesis is more philosophically interesting.

-sophically interesting.
 It can be shown that there are functions which cannot be computed by Turing machines.
 From this, using the Church-Turing thesis, one can conclude that it cannot be effectively computed, using any procedure whatsoever.
 For if there were such a procedure, by the Church-Turing thesis, it would follow that there would be a Turing machine for it.
 So if we can prove that there is no Turing machine that computes it, there also can't be an effective procedure.
-In the so-called halting problem not only cannot be solved by Turing machines, it cannot be effectively solved at all.
+In particular, the Church-Turing thesis is invoked to claim that the so-called halting problem not only cannot be solved by Turing machines, it cannot be effectively solved at all.